mmastrac/stylus/docs/src/getting-started/creating-pages.md

-# Creating Monitor Pages
+# Creating Custom Monitor Pages

-**Stylus** is designed to be flexible and gives you a lot (too much?) freedom in how you configure your display.
+**Stylus** ships with a built-in webapp that includes a number of visualizations, but you can also use it to serve any content you like, even fully replacing the built-in webapp.

 ## Rendering Technologies